skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

 So nearly half of our customers are inactive.
 This is not good, as we know an inactive customer is a lost customer.
 We can only blame ourselves (or management) for not having used Segmenting, Targeting and Positioning (STP) marketing a few years earlier.

-The rest of the customers are then mapped to the corresponding segments using the same approach:
+The rest of the customers are then mapped to the corresponding segments using the same approach.

 ```python
 # Build the Cold segment